bnsb-lab-iith/NAViFluX-Documentation/docs/pathway-visualizer/notations.md

 # **Notations**

-In MATRIX, the metabolic network is represented as a **bipartite graph** consisting of two distinct node types:
+In NAViFluX, the metabolic network is represented as a **bipartite graph** consisting of two distinct node types:

 - **Reaction nodes** (representing biochemical reactions)
 - **Metabolite nodes** (representing chemical compounds)